 Whipped Cream Cheese Topping

-- In the bowl of a stand mixer with the whisk attachment, whip the cream cheese and sugar on medium high speed for one minute.
+- In the bowl of a stand mixer with the whisk attachment, whip the cream cheese and sugar on medium high speed for one minute.4 oz cream cheese, ¼ cup powdered sugar

-- Add the heavy whipping cream and whip on medium speed for 30 seconds, then switch to high speed and whip until stiff peaks form and the cream holds in the whisk.
+- Add the vanilla and heavy whipping cream and whip on medium speed for 30 seconds, then switch to high speed and whip until stiff peaks form and the cream holds in the whisk.1 teaspoon vanilla extract, ¾ cup heavy whipping cream

 - Pipe or spread the whipped cream cheese topping onto your cooled bars, cut and enjoy!